 You need help and support.
 Depression is an cruel enemy.
 Find a depression partner or a mentor to walk along you, step-by-step, until you can “walk” by yourself.
 Preferably, someone who understands what you’re going through (any experience with depression is a great benefit) and will try to keep you calm and relaxed, no matter what.
 Remember, all it took for me to recover is to DE-STRESS.
 Ask your partner to make sure you remain calm and hopeful.
 It can be a friend or a family member, or someone you’ve met briefly but is familiar with depression.
 Your partner can even help you with visualizations by asking you questions about what you see and feel.

-Note: The Guidebook is paid but only $9.90 and only to cover for those hours I take away from my paying job (and my family’s budget).
-Every day I reply to tens of emails from people fighting with depression, just like you.
+NOTE: To keep writing, I need to take time off my paying job.
+Please consider donating something as little as $9.90 if my efforts have helped you or someone you love.
 Those funds are what’s helping me help others.
 It’s probably less than what your breakfast usually costs for something that can turn your life around, if you give it the chance it deserves.

-To everyone that supports my efforts, I also send a gift – my copy of Ekhart Tolle’s New Earth – the book that has given me 95% of my understanding on what causes depression and how to avoid repalsing.
+To everyone that supports my efforts, I also send a gift – my copy of Ekhart Tolle’s New Earth – the book that has given me 95% of my understanding on what causes depression and how to avoid relapsing.
 It gives you such insight into depression and the way your brain works that it’s mind-shifting.
 Of course, I found it AFTER I recovered.
 What I wouldn’t give to have had it when I was depressed 🙂 My copy is yours to read, along with the Guidebook.
 I might not be able to respond to email until mid-March, as I’m traveling with no internet connection in Central America, but I’ll get back to you as soon as I can!

 So that’s it.
 That’s my story.
 In order not to sound esoteric, I have put the reasoning and logic behind this specific visualization technique and its incredible effect on your mind.
 NOW IT’S YOUR TURN.